How does FoodWorks compare to other nutrient analysis software?

 A: First, you should be sure that the features match your needs and expectations.
 You should be prepared to be flexible with respect to how you will perform various tasks using your new software, as each program works differently.

 Second, you also should be certain that the software will run on your computer (FoodWorks runs on Windows computers.
-Macintosh users may be able to run FoodWorks if they have Windows emulation software installed on their Macintosh computer).
+FoodWorks is not available in Macintosh format.

 Third, you should be certain that the price you pay will cover all of the options you require (FoodWorks has no options - everything is included).

-Fifth, find out if you must pay for subscriptions or license renewals (FoodWorks has no subscriptions or renewal fees).
+Fifth, find out if you must pay for subscriptions or license renewals.

-Sixth, find out the cost of technical support (support for FoodWorks is free).
+Sixth, find out the cost of technical support.

 Q: Does FoodWorks work with Microsoft Windows 10?